-Your presentation needs to be readable for attendees, who may be using anything from a giant monitor to a tablet.
-Plan to set your screen resolution for your presentation to something like 1280 x 720.
-Make sure you've sized applications appropriately for whatever resolution you'll use.
+Your presentation needs to be readable for attendees, both in-person attendees watching the screen in the presentation room and virtual attendees who may be using anything from a giant monitor to a tablet.
+Plan to either set your screen resolution for your presentation to something like 1280×720 or to modify Windows scaling to something more than 100% to enlarge things.
+In our testing, scaling to 150% or more gave the best results and required the fewest other changes.
+Make sure you've sized applications appropriately for whatever resolution or scaling you'll use.
+For hybrid events, also remember that the bottom of the physical screen may not be visible to those in the back of the room and try to limit yourself to the upper two-thirds of the display area.